rdalen/Boxify/docs/kicad-integration.md

 The important distinction is:

-> **The KiCad STEP model provides the detailed geometry; the PCB Library provides the reusable PCB definition used by the Boxify architecture.**
+> **The KiCad STEP model provides the detailed geometry of the electronics; the PCB Library provides the reusable PCB definition used by the Boxify architecture.**

 ---